Johnny Be Good: Plot

-Johnny Walker, a student at fictitious Ashcroft High School, is the top high school quarterback prospect in the nation, and is being heavily recruited by many schools.
+Johnny Walker, a student at fictional Ashcroft High School, is the top high school quarterback prospect in the nation, and is being heavily recruited by many schools.
 His best friend, Leo Wiggins, thinks he should hold out for the best offer while his girlfriend, Georgia, wants him to go to State University with her and get a solid education.

-The various colleges offer him everything he could possibly want — hot girls, cars, cash, free room and board, etc. One school even buys Leo a car, while another offers to provide him with male companions if he isn't interested in women.
+The various colleges offer him everything he could possibly want—hot girls, cash, free room and board, etc. One school even buys Leo a car, while another offers to provide him with male companions if he isn't interested in women.
 His coach, Wayne Hisler (whom Johnny hates), even tries to sell him out by striking a deal with one of the interested colleges to become their next head coach, if Johnny signs their scholarship offer.

 Although he has all the skills a coach would want in a quarterback, Johnny is unsure where he wants to go.
 Being tempted by the offers, praise, and attention, his ability to make good decisions is blurred.
 Johnny begins to get a "big head", which irritates his family.
 After he returns home dressed in a gaudy outfit, his mother reminds him not to forget about what's important.
 Johnny visits State University, and asks the head coach what he can do for him in order to convince Johnny to sign with State.
 The coach tells Johnny he will give him a scholarship, a good education, and a chance to earn the starting QB job, and that's all he'll give him.
 He tells Johnny that he is headed for a lot of trouble if he signs with the colleges that are giving him gifts and money, which is a violation of NCAA rules.
 Johnny dismisses him out-of-hand.

 Later that night, Johnny and Leo end up in a motel room with three girls.
 Chief Elkans, the local sheriff (and Georgia's strict father, who has a grudge against Johnny), then turns up after the girls falsely accuse them of rape.
 Coach Hisler visits the two in the local jail, and tells Johnny that either he can sign with Piermont University, the college that hired Hisler, so they can both prosper, or he can end up in prison on the fake charges for a long time, which would jeopardize Johnny's career.
-While sitting in jail, Johnny discovers that Leo had something to do with his predicament, and is disappointed in him.
+While sitting in jail, Johnny discovers that Leo has something to do with his predicament, and he is disappointed in him.
 Nevertheless, Johnny forgives Leo.